 White Bean Kale Soup

-Featured in Comforting Bowls for Every Season.
+Category: Comforting Bowls for Every Season

 Warm bowl with beans, kale, veggies, and plenty of herbs.
 About 10 cups, feeds 6, done in no time.
 Healthy pick for cool weather.